Continue reading on DataGuidance with:

 1. Governing Texts

-In 2010, Chile became a member of the Organisation for Economic Co-operation and Development ('OECD') countries, committing to adapting data protection regulations and regularizing the cross-border data flow.
-In this sense, on March 15, 2017, the Government of Chile ('Government') presented Bill No. 11144-07 Regulating the Processing and Protection of Personal Data and Creating the Data Privacy Authority (only available in Spanish here) ('the Bill') that modifies the Law, is based on the General Data Protection Regulation (Regulation (EU) 2016/679) ('GDPR') standards, and creates a data protection agency.
-Its legislative process has been very slow, with countless indications, at this date is in the second legislative process at the Constitution Commission of the Chamber of Deputies.
-On October 7, 2021, the Government amended the Bill incorporating the creation of an Agency for the Protection of Personal Data as the data protection authority ('the Agency'), as well as setting certain precisions to the structure of fines.
-Shortly after, and to expedite the legislative procedure, the Government placed 'urgency' on the Bill.
+In 2010, Chile became a member of the Organisation for Economic Co-operation and Development (OECD) countries, committing to adapting data protection regulations and regularizing the cross-border data flow.
+In this sense, on March 15, 2017, the Government of Chile (Government) presented Bill No. 11144-07 Regulating the Processing and Protection of Personal Data and Creating the Data Privacy Authority (only available in Spanish here) (Bill) that modifies the Law, is based on the General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) standards, and creates a data protection agency.
+Its legislative process has been very slow, with countless indications, at this date in the third legislative process at the Constitution Commission of the Chamber of Deputies.
+On July 24, 2024, the discussion of the Bill ended, and it is expected to be voted in the Chamber of Deputies and the Senate.

 Moreover, in 2018, data protection was incorporated as a fundamental right in the Chilean Constitution (only available in Spanish here).